Diana M. Holland

 Diana Maureen Holland (née Leach; b.
-1968) is a major general in the United States Army, who commands the Mississippi Valley Division of the United States Army Corps of Engineers.
+1968) is a retired major general in the United States Army, who last served as commanding general of the Mississippi Valley Division of the United States Army Corps of Engineers.
 She is a veteran of the wars in Iraq and Afghanistan.
 From January 2016 to June 2017, served as Commandant of Cadets at the United States Military Academy, the first woman to hold the position.

 Early life and education

 Holland was born in 1968 and is a native of Santa Barbara, California.
 The daughter of a United States Marine, she was inspired from an early age by her father's and grandfather's military service to join the military herself.
 She participated in the Junior Reserve Officers' Training Corps while attending Santa Barbara High School, from which she graduated in 1986.

 Holland attended the United States Military Academy from 1986 to 1990.
 While at West Point, she played lacrosse and was co-captain her senior year.
 Following graduation, she was commissioned a second lieutenant in the United States Army Corps of Engineers.